stellar/stellar-dbt-public/models/docs/sources/contract_data.md

 {% enddocs %}

 {% docs key %}
 The encoded key used to identify a specific piece of contract data.
-This key is typically a hashed value representing the unique identifier for the data entry.
+The encoded key has two components (type and value) where type describes the data type and the value describes the encoded value of the data type for the contract data.
 {% enddocs %}

 {% docs key_decoded %}